tum-gis/LCA-TGA/README.md

 - Layername: *Bldg - EnEv*
-- The cubature of the buildings does not change, i.e. that there is no increase in height
-- (urban redensification) and that no additional new buildings are added.
+- The cubature of the buildings does not change, i.e. that there is no increase in height (urban redensification) and that no additional new buildings are added.
 - All buildings are refurbished and not demolished and rebuilt.
-- The refurbishment of wall, ground and roof surfaces is represented by the improvement of the U-values.
+- The refurbishment of ground, wall and roof surfaces is represented by the improvement of the U-values.
 - When refurbishing the TBS components, it is assumed that all components are replaced completely.

 <p align="center"><img src="PEDSzenario1.png" width="800" /></p>